TRIP-Lab/itinerum-tripkit/README.md

    *or*

- - Copy the `tripkit` directory into other projects as a library (until more complete packaging is available)
+ - Copy the `tripkit` directory into other projects as a library (more complete packaging to come)

 For more complete installation information (e.g., on Windows), see the official [itinerum-tripkit documentation] (https://itinerum-tripkit.readthedocs.io/en/stable/usage/installation.html).